react-navigation/react-navigation.github.io/versioned_docs/version-8.x/stack-navigator.md

 - `forUIKit` - Standard UIKit style animation for the header where the title fades into the back button label.
 - `forFade` - Simple fade animation for the header elements.
+- `forSlideLeft` - Simple animation that translates the header to the left.
-- `forStatic` - Simple translate animation to translate the header along with the sliding screen.
+- `forSlideRight` - Simple animation that translates the header to the right.
+- `forSlideUp` - Simple animation that translates the header up.
+- `forNoAnimation` - No header animation.

 Example configuration for default iOS animation for header elements where the title fades into the back button: